jdsteinbach/emberconf-inputs/src/slides/40 Use Cases/80 More.md

 ### And More

 - URLs
-- Credit Cards, Dates, CVV
+- Credit Cards, Expiration Dates, CVV
 - Birthdays